edinburgh-napier/set09121/lectures/lecture6.md

 # RAII

 Our First Rule of Good OO in C++ -- RAII
-- RAII stands for Resource Allocation Is Initialisation.
+- RAII stands for Resource Allocation Is Initialisation. <!-- .element: class="fragment" -->
-- It is a rule used in good C++ code.
+- It is a rule used in good C++ code. <!-- .element: class="fragment" -->
-- When an object is created it allocates or takes ownership of its required resources (via the constructor).
+- When an object is created it allocates or takes ownership of its required resources (via the constructor). <!-- .element: class="fragment" -->
-- When an object is destroyed it frees up its allocated and owned resources (via the destructor).
+- When an object is destroyed it frees up its allocated and owned resources (via the destructor). <!-- .element: class="fragment" -->
 - This ensures that we do not have memory leaks.
-Resources have their life tied to an object's life.
+Resources have their life tied to an object's life. <!-- .element: class="fragment" -->
-- Getting into this habit is also good for all programming, even in garbage collected languages.
+- Getting into this habit is also good for all programming, even in garbage collected languages. <!-- .element: class="fragment" -->

 ---